All Episodes

 I'm doing all right.

-Hey, listen, uh, I just want to let you know that um you absolutely crack me up almost every day to the point where half the time I feel like I should pull over to the side of the road and just have about a two-minute laugh.
+Hey, listen, I just want to let you know that you absolutely crack me up almost every day to the point where half the time I feel like I should pull over to the side of the road and just have about a two-minute laugh.

-Um, I'm glad I'm at listen.
+Well, I'm glad I'm at.

-I'm in my car, and I stayed in my car because I didn't want to miss what was coming up next.
+I'm in my car and I stayed in my car because I didn't want to miss what was coming up next.

 That's what I want to do.

-All right, so what makes what makes the show funny for you?
+So, what makes the show funny for you?

-And William Barr and Mueller, and it just drives me nuts.
+And it just drives me nuts.

 And by the way, I don't sleep well at night, but thanks to my pillow, I sleep better than ever.

-That right there, Sean, cracks me up.
+That bus right there, Sean, cracks me up.

 I laugh so hard every time I hear that.

-Listen, I'm telling you it works.
+Listen, I'm telling you, it works.

-I mean it, and and uh listen, everybody that knows me knows that I'm often up at 3, 4, 5 a.m. and I I don't sleep well, but I sleep better than ever.
+And listen, everybody that knows me knows that I'm often up at 3, 4, 5 a.m.

-It's neither drug nor alcohol induced sleep.
+It's neither drug nor alcohol-induced sleep.

 How's that?